Rfam/rfam-docs/docs/source/genome-annotation.rst

    Indicates that this hit does overlap with at least one other hit on the same strand, but none of those hits are "better" hits.
-Here, hit A is "better" than hit B, if hit A's E-value is lower than hit B's E-value or, if hit A and hit B have equal E-values but hit A has a higher bit score than hit B.
+Here, hit A is "better" than hit B, if hit A's E-value is lower than hit B's E-value or if hit A and hit B have equal E-values but hit A has a higher bit score than hit B.

 :``=``:
-   Indicates that this hit does overlap with at least one other hit on the same strand that is a "better" hit, given the definition of better above.
+   Indicates that this hit does overlap with at least one other hit on the same strand that is a "better" hit, given the definition of "better" above.

 Removing lower-scoring overlaps from a tblout file
 --------------------------------------------------